dart-archive/www.dartlang.org/src/site/docs/tutorials/forms/index.markdown

   <li> Check out
        <a href="/docs/cookbook/">
        <i class="icon-food"> </i> Dart Cookbook</a>.
-       You'll find many recipes related to topics in this Target, including Web UI, JSON, and URIs.
+       You'll find many recipes related to topics in this tutorial, including JSON and URIs.
   </li>
-  <li> The previous target,
+  <li> The previous tutorial,
        <a href="/docs/tutorials/fetchdata/">Fetch Data Dynamically</a>,
        contains a more basic client program that relies on the server within Dart Editor (port 3030 on localhost),